Genetics Real-Time PCR Homepage

 dsDNA-binding agent: A molecule that emits fluorescence when bound to dsDNA.
 The prototype is SYBR® Green I. In real-time PCR, the fluorescence intensity increases proportionally to dsDNA (amplicon) concentration.
 The problem with DNA-binding agents is that they bind to all dsDNA products: specific amplicon or non-specific products (misprimed targets and primer-dimers included).
 For this reason, analysis using DNA-binding agents is usually coupled with melting analysis.

 Efficiency of the reaction: The efficiency of the reaction can be calculated by the following equation: E = 10(-1/slope) –1.
-The efficiency of the PCR should be 90-100% meaning doubling of the amplicon at each cycle.
-This corresponds to a slope of 3.1 to 3.6 in the Ct vs log-template amount standard curve.
+The efficiency of the PCR should be 90-110% meaning doubling of the amplicon at each cycle.
+This corresponds to a slope of -3.1 to -3.6 in the Ct vs log-template amount standard curve (see Agilent Efficiency Calculator from the Slope).
 In order to obtain accurate and reproducible results, reactions should have efficiency as close to 100% as possible (e.g., two-fold increase of amplicon at each cycle), and in any case, efficiency should be similar for both target and reference (normalizer, calibrator, endogenous control, internal control).
 A number of variables can affect the efficiency of the PCR.
 These factors can include length of the amplicon, presence of inhibitors, secondary structure and primer design.
-Although valid data can be obtained that fall outside of the efficiency range, if it is < 0.90, the quantitative real-time PCR should be further optimized or alternative amplicons designed (see Efficiency Determination).
+Although valid data can be obtained that fall outside of the efficiency range, if it is < 0.90, the quantitative real-time PCR should be further optimized or alternative amplicons designed.
+If efficiency is found > 110%, try running a standard curve experiment with a minimum of 3 replicates and a minimum of 5 logs of template concentration and repeat the calculation.
+Efficiency of your reaction can be calculated using the online program CAmpER (Calculation of Amplification Efficiencies for RT-PCR).
+See Efficiency Determination and Standard Curve for more on efficiency.

 End-point analysis: As opposed to quantitative analysis using the data collected during exponential phase of PCR, real-time applications can also be used to collect end-point data for qualitative assays.
-These are either allelic discrimination assays (genotyping) or absence/presence assays (pathogen detection).
+These are either allelic discrimination assays (genotyping) or absence/presence (minus/plus) assays (pathogen detection).
+For most reliable end-point assay results, there should be no non-specific amplification and the specificity of the assay should be high (i.e., one nucleotide mismatch should not result in any amplification -this can be best achieved by using MGB or LNA probes).

 Endogenous control: This is an RNA or DNA that is naturally present in each experimental sample.
 By using an invariant endogenous control as an active 'reference', quantitation of a messenger RNA (mRNA) target can be normalized for differences in the amount of total RNA added to each reaction and correct for sample-to-sample variations in reverse transcriptase PCR efficiency.
-See ABI TaqMan Human Endogenous Control Plate; TATAA Biocenter Endogenous Control Gene Panel; Ambion: 18S RNA as an Internal Control; Ambion: GAPDH, b-actin, cyclophilin, 18S RNA as internal controls; EXPOLDB: The most constantly expressed housekeeping genes.
+See ABI TaqMan Human Endogenous Control Plate; TATAA Biocenter Endogenous Control Gene Panel; geNorm kit; Ambion: 18S RNA as an Internal Control; Ambion: GAPDH, b-actin, cyclophilin, 18S RNA as internal controls; EXPOLDB: The most constantly expressed housekeeping genes; algorithms to select the best endogenous controls: geNORM (Vandesompele, 2002), NormFinder (Andersen, 2004), and qBasePlus (Hellemans, 2007).

 Exogenous control: This is a characterized RNA or DNA spiked into each sample at a known concentration.
 An exogenous active reference is usually an in vitro construct that can be used as an internal positive control (IPC) to distinguish true target negatives from PCR inhibition.
 An exogenous reference can also be used to normalize for differences in efficiency of sample extraction or complementary DNA (cDNA) synthesis by reverse transcriptase.
 Whether or not an active reference is used, it is important to use a passive reference dye (usually ROX) in order to normalize for non-PCR-related fluctuations in fluorescence signal.